avalente/fable-modulo/docs/index.md

 In order to further reduce the boilerplate code `Fable.Modulo` provides the `cref:T:Fable.Modulo.Auto.View` module that uses reflection to generate react elements automatically from the model record.

+The `basicForm` helper creates a form with one `<div>` for each form field; each `div` contains a `<label>` followed by the field itself (depending on the field model type).
+You can customize the look by implementing `css` rules for the classes listed in `cref:T:Fable.Modulo.Auto.View.Classes`.
+If you need a different structure you could `fieldsBase` and arrange the returned `cref:T:Fable.Modulo.Auto.View.Field`s as you please.

 The module `Bulma` implements an automatic form and applies the structure and styling from the [bulma](https://bulma.io/) framework.